shankar-sachin/pomodoro-plus/README.md

-# Pomodoro++
+# Pomodoro+

-Pomodoro++ is a zero-dependency single-page productivity timer built with only HTML, CSS, and JavaScript.
+Pomodoro+ is a zero-dependency single-page productivity timer built with only HTML, CSS, and JavaScript.

 ## Run